Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

   - <b class="mesh_color"> Rest Mesh (R)</b>: Mesh with no deformation or animation (optional).
   - <b class="mesh_color"> Deform Mesh (D)</b>: Mesh with deformation driven by the facial expressions (optional).
-  - <b class="mesh_color"> Animated Mesh (A)</b>: Mesh with deformation driven by the facial expressions and animation result of to the binding to the animation rig (optional).
+  - <b class="mesh_color"> Animated Mesh (A)</b>: Mesh with deformation driven by the facial expressions and animation result of the binding to the animation rig (optional).
-  - <b class="mesh_color"> Simulation Mesh (S)</b>: Mesh to apply the deformer onto.
+  - <b class="mesh_color"> Simulation Mesh (S)</b>: Mesh to apply the deformer to.
 This mesh can be the animation mesh or a separate mesh with no deformation nor animation.

 > [!NOTE]
 > - All input geometries must have the same number of vertices.